Skip to main content

 Check IPv4

 Scroll down in the Connect dialog.
 You’ll see an IPv4 compatible indicator.If it shows a checkmark, you’re good.
-If not, click IPv4 settings and enable the dedicated IPv4 add-on ($4/month).
-Ardent needs a direct connection to your database, which requires IPv4.
+If not, click IPv4 settings and enable the dedicated IPv4 add-on.
+Ardent needs a direct IPv4 route to your database.

 3